OHDSI/ETL-LambdaBuilder/docs/Optum Clinformatics/Optum_visit_detail.md

 ## Change Log
+### July 14, 2021
+- Removed the claim ids from the VISIT_DETAIL_SOURCE_VALUE.
+POS value will be used instead.
+If the record comes from the RX_CLAIMS table then the VISIT_DETAIL_SOURCE_VALUE will be set to either 'Specialty Pharmacy' or 'Pharmacy' based on Spclt_Ind.
+- Removed mail order pharmacy records from creating visits

 ### September 21, 2020
 - Added place of service codes where the VISIT_DETAIL_END_DATE should equal the VISIT_DETAIL_START_DATE.